Train-In-Blocks-Ltd/Landing/content/blog/train-in-blocks-interviews-mikey-lau.md

 ## What have you learned from running Train In Blocks?

-"Train In Blocks is my first company, as I was a self employed sole trader when a PT.
-Everything was quite new to me when I was starting the business, meeting Joe and then designing and programming with Joe, so that was a lot of learning initially. \
+"Train In Blocks is my first company, as I was a self employed sole trader when a personal trainer.
+Everything was quite new to me when I was starting the business, meeting Joe and then designing and programming with Joe, so that was a lot of learning initially.
 "The learning curve was quite steep as well as it was only just the two of us boot-strapping this financially.
 We had support from the university and they granted us some money which was great; we did a Dragon’s Den style pitch which was quite fun!
 "It's been wonderful to see how our users have benefited from the app.
-We’ve had some reviews and comments about how simple it is to use, and how affordable it is compared to our competitors. \
+We’ve had some reviews and comments about how simple it is to use, and how affordable it is compared to our competitors.
 "Our ethos is affordable, accessible and functional.
 We have made the user interface as simple as we can, aimed at reducing a lot of clutter so you know where you want to go from there.
-What you see is what you get. \
+What you see is what you get.
 "You have to to market yourself as a personal trainer to sell to people why they should pick you.
 You have to be the whole package but that’s why it’s such a good learning experience.
 Even if you’re not a PT for the rest of your life, the skills you get from it are invaluable.”

 We would like to thank Mikey for taking the time to talk to us and for all his hard work and efforts in running TIB, keeping us going over the last few months.

-You can sign up to Train In Blocks now through [the website, here:](https://traininblocks.com/)
+If anyone needs ANY advice related to strength and fitness, you [can contact Mikey](https://traininblocks.com/), but don't delay, Mikey is in very high demand and only has spaces for a limited number of people.